docker-library/docs/liquibase-pro/content.md

     -e LIQUIBASE_LICENSE_KEY="YOUR_LICENSE_KEY_HERE" \
     -v /path/to/changelog:/liquibase/changelog \
     -v /path/to/lib:/liquibase/lib \
-    liquibase/liquibase-pro update
+    liquibase-pro update
 ```

 ## 📦 Using the Docker Image

 ### 🏷️ Standard Image

-The `liquibase/liquibase-pro:<version>` image is the standard choice.
+The `liquibase-pro:<version>` image is the standard choice.
 Use it as a disposable container or a foundational building block for other images.

 For examples of extending the standard image, see the [standard image examples](https://github.com/liquibase/docker/tree/main/examples).